Classical Physics: Spacetime and Fields: Spacetime

 \subsubsection{Parallel transport along closed curve}

-Consider parallel transport of a covariant vector around an infinitesimal closed curve.
-Such transport changes this vector by
+Let us consider parallel transport of a covariant vector around an infinitesimal closed curve.
+Such a transport changes this vector, according to Stokes' theorem (\ref{covint5}) by

+where $df^{lm}$ is the element of an infinitesimal surface bounded by the curve.
+This change is a vector because it is a difference between two vectors at the same point.
+Along the curve, the change of $A_i$ is caused by the parallel transport: $\delta A_i=\Gamma^{n}_{il}A_n dx^l$, which gives $\partial A_i/\partial x^l=\Gamma^{n}_{il}A_n$ on the curve.
+Because the curve is infinitesimal, this derivative is also satisfied on the bounded surface inside the curve.
+This derivative can be therefore substituted into (\ref{ptcc1}), giving

-where we use Stokes' theorem (\ref{covint4}) and $A_{k,l}=\Gamma^{\,\,i}_{k\,l}A_i$ which is valid along the curve and thus is approximately valid (to terms of first order in $\Delta f^{lm}$) inside this curve.
-The change of a contravariant vector due to parallel transport around an infinitesimal closed curve results from $\Delta(A_k B^k)=0$:
+where $\Delta f^{lm}=\int df^{lm}$ is the area of the surface and the curvature tensor is evaluated at some point inside the curve.
+The change of a contravariant vector in parallel transport around an infinitesimal closed curve results from $\Delta(A_k B^k)=0$:

 and the corresponding change of a tensor results from the chain rule for parallel transport: